virejdasani/CuboidalDrift/DevNotes.md

 - Re-Add time scores TMP objects in the TimeScore script
 - Add ThisSceneName in the TimeScore script and in the PlayerExplosion script on Player GameObject
 - Change the name of the nextLevelCube
+- In `LevelsSceneHighScores.cs` and `PlayerCollisionHandler.cs` add the new level in the appropriate areas
+- Make sure the back button in the level is pointing to the correct levels scene
 - To get proper lighting, go to window->rendering->lighting.
 Click new lighting settings and check the auto generate box
-- In `LevelsSceneHighScores.cs` and `PlayerCollisionHandler.cs` add the new level in the appropriate areas

 ## Piston animation
 - Piston comes all the way out at 60 frames